Australian Symbols: An Insight into the Nation’s Identity

 Vegemite

 It was an extremely popular food product during WWII, capturing the Australian market.
-It was supplied by the Australian Army to troops since Marmite, a similar spread popular in England, wasn’t available at the time.
-In the mid-twentieth century, it spoke of Australian innocence and vitality and today it’s associated with simpler times of the past.
-It also symbolizes the respect that the Australian culture has for the ordinary.
+The Australian Army supplied Vegemite to troops when Marmite, a similar English spread, wasn’t available.
+In the mid-twentieth century, Vegemite represented Australian innocence and vitality.
+Today, it evokes nostalgia for simpler times and symbolizes the culture’s respect for the ordinary.

 At one point in history, Vegemite was used to promote multiculturalism as an idea that’s characteristically Australian.
 Later on, as overseas travel gradually increased, Australians began to carry Vegemite with them around the world as a way of reaffirming their link to home.